 Welcome to Sarasota Scullers Youth Rowing Program, the oldest organized youth rowing club in Sarasota.
-Since 1991, the Sarasota Scullers have led the way in competitive team rowing and developing teens' athletic and competitive skills, including achieving a #1 ranking in Florida at the 2010 State Championships.
-But even more important is the sense of personal achievement the coaching staff fosters by helping members learn valuable life skills of teamwork and individual goal setting.
 Our mission is to transform the lives of middle and high school aged youth in Sarasota and Manatee counties by promoting fitness, health, teamwork and good sportsmanship, as well as high moral and civic standards.
-In a supportive and nurturing climate, the Sarasota Scullers family seeks to develop a diverse group of scholar-athletes regardless of athletic experience or fitness level.
+In a supportive and nurturing climate, the Sarasota Scullers Rowing family seeks to develop a diverse group of scholar-athletes regardless of athletic experience or fitness level.
 Throughout the year, we offer competitive rowing for high school students, a developmental middle school rowing program, and summer camp rowing for grades 6-12.
 No rowing experience is necessary, but once learned, rowing will transform your life.

-Interested in rowing?
 Want to step into a boat before deciding to sign up?
-Stop by our Try it Outs at Blackburn Point Park, Osprey.
+Try rowing during our Open House at Blackburn Point Park, Osprey.
 Learn about the sport from our coaches and varsity rowers, step into a boat and take your first strokes.

 LeRoux named to national team

 Area rower Andrew LeRoux, who competes for the Sarasota Scullers, was named to the junior national team.
 Read more... by Katy Bergen, Sarasota Herald-Tribune, July 20, 2015

 Sarasota Scullers rower Andy LeRoux was selected to compete in the men’s quadruple sculls at the 2015 World Rowing Junior Championships.